Last Updated on12 minutes to read

 We have seen the massive success of these two campaigns in the beauty industry, targeting largely male and female audiences.
 You may have noticed that for a campaign to be successful, it must be relatable to the target audience.
 Is this the case in other industries?
 Let’s look at two more recent examples from different industries.

 BMW filmed a straight road trip from a Spartanburg plant to a Los Angeles auto show.
 The car was literally driven straight, using the straightest line possible (despite the obstacles).
 The car was not washed.
 The journey took 10 days and it was across 11 states.
-The trip’s footage will be debuted in January as a TV ad.
+The trip’s footage was then used as a TV ad.

 Let’s end with a campaign that can best be described as bold and brave.
-This campaign was designed to challenge the law that people with Down’s Syndrome cannot work a full-time job without losing their Medicaid.
-All the staff at C21 restaurant have Down’s Syndrome.
+This campaign was designed to challenge the law that people with Down Syndrome cannot work a full-time job without losing their Medicaid.
+All the staff at C21 restaurant have Down Syndrome.
 They invited lawmakers and influential business people for a dinner just to find a way to pass a message across.
-Here is a link that shows all the awards that C21 campaign that happened on one evening got.
+The campaign won numerous awards.

 The last 2 campaigns are also relatable to their audiences, just like the first two that we had looked at.
-The last one has so much emotional appeal, no wonder it has already won all those awards.
+The last one has so much emotional appeal, no wonder it won so many awards.
 And who knows?
 It might be a significant contribution to changing a law.

 Brand awareness, as we have seen is a diverse topic.
 For your brand awareness efforts to be successful, you need to understand the various types of brand awareness, how to test and measure them, and then come up with ideas that your audience can resonate with.
 You never know.
 You might be on your way to creating the next “ad of the century”